duguyue100/transpike/README.md

 According to the paper "Spiking Deep Convolutional Neural Networks for Energy-Efficient Object Recognition", the major difficulty is:

 > Max-pooling requires two layers of spiking networks.
 In CNN, spatial max-pooling is implemented as taking the
-> maximum output values over a small image neighborhood in the imput.
+> maximum output values over a small image neighborhood in the input.
 In SNN, we need two-layer neural networks to
 > accomplish this, with lateral inhibition followed by pooling over these small image regions.
 This approach
 > requires more neurons and can cause accuracy loss due to the added complexity.